Old Ironsides, USS Constitution

 We visit the Constitution in Boston.

-A few years ago when last visiting Boston, Denise and I made a visit to this wonderful old ship at the Charleston Navy Yard to pay our due respects.
+A few years ago when last visiting Boston, Denise and I made a visit to this wonderful old ship at the Charlestown Navy Yard to pay our due respects.
 She rests proudly at her berth, to remind all who tread her decks, back at the time of building this ship, this act was taking the very first tentative steps towards the United States becoming a dominant force in world Naval affairs.

 This site was created as a resource for educational use and the promotion of historical awareness.
 All rights of publicity of the individuals named herein are expressly reserved, and, should be respected consistent with the reverence in which this memorial site was established.

-Copyright© 1984/2008 THE NAVAL HISTORICAL SOCIETY OF AUSTRALIA, INC and Mackenzie J. Gregory All rights reserved
+Copyright© 1984/2014 Mackenzie J. Gregory All rights reserved